arup-group/arc-components/DEV_README.md

 yarn start
 ```

+## Scripts
+- `start` runs your app for development, reloading on file changes
+- `build` builds your app and outputs it in your `dist` directory
+- `create` creates a web-component and all required files
+- `test` runs your test suite with Web Test Runner
+- `test:watch` runs your test suite with Web Test Runner while watching file changes
+- `storybook` runs the web-component playground for your project
+- `storybook:build` builds the web-component playground for your project
+- `format` runs the formatter for your project
+- `lint` runs the linter for your project
+- `analyze` runs the Custom Elements Manifest analyzer to generate a custom-elements.json file

 ## Creating web components
 In order to build a fully documented and tested web-component, the following files should be present:
 * Web component